railsbridge-boston/cookbook/README.md

 * Make the event live in Eventbrite
 * Announce the workshop to the mailing list
 * Announce the workshop on twitter

+Unhide registrations links on the Railsbridge site:

+    heroku config:set HIDE_REGISTRATION=true -a railsbridge-boston

 ## 2 weeks before (Organizer)